 - re-evaluate or assess the impact of those changes

 Integral to the activity is the reflection on the data review and the required changes.
 Incomplete audits will not be accepted.
+Please ensure you complete and submit the audit template.
+This can be found in the application form.

 3.3.6 General Practice Experience